Ecwid/ecwid-api-docs/includes/_extra_fields.md

 </script>
 ```

-#### Step #3: Ecwid saves the values to order details when it gets placed

 If your code executed successfully, these fields will be saved when a customer places their order in an Ecwid store.
-See below on how you can access them afterwards.
+See [Get extra fields in REST API](https://developers.ecwid.com/api-documentation/get-extra-fields-in-rest-api) section to access them afterwards.

 ## Save hidden data to order